Making Movies and Working with STK Models

 Under Object, the Ambient Level plus Sun Level should always equal 100.
 If it does not, objects in your scenario will appear either overexposed or underexposed.

-1. Click on Main 3D Graphics Window in the Integrated Workspace to bring it to the front.
+1. Click the 3D Graphics Window in the Integrated Workspace to bring it to the front.

 3. Select the Lighting page and make the following changes: